ThomasLamprecht/ceph/ceph/doc/rados/configuration/osd-config-ref.rst

 primary object to its replicas, ensuring that no objects are missing or mismatched.
 Light scrubbing checks the object size and attributes, and is usually done daily.
 Deep scrubbing reads the data and uses checksums to ensure data integrity, and is usually done weekly.
-The freqeuncies of both light scrubbing and deep scrubbing are determined by the cluster's configuration, which is fully under your control and subject to the settings explained below in this section.
+The frequencies of both light scrubbing and deep scrubbing are determined by the cluster's configuration, which is fully under your control and subject to the settings explained below in this section.